 The cause of adenomyosis isn't known.
 There have been many theories, including:

 Uterine inflammation related to childbirth.
 Another theory suggests a link between adenomyosis and childbirth.
 Inflammation of the uterine lining during the postpartum period might cause a break in the normal boundary of cells that line the uterus.
-Surgical procedures on the uterus can have a similar effect.

 Stem cell origins.
 A recent theory proposes that bone marrow stem cells might invade the uterine muscle, causing adenomyosis.